thekitten44/Blooket-Hacks-2023/README.md

 MIT's legal licence for copyright and distribution issues.
 Read Legel Licence for more info.
 ____________________________________________________________________________________________

 Got any more questions?
-Ask me on my profile or comment down below!
+File an issue on github and we'll respond within 24 hours!